CamilleScholtz/prt/README.md

 Usage
 -----

-`prtpatch` uses files in `/etc/prtstuff/patch` to get information about what ports to path.
+`prtpatch` uses files in `/etc/prtstuff/patch` to get information about what ports to patch.
-Here is an example of how to patch `opt/libpcre2` to add a configure flag:
-First create the path in `/etc/prtstuff/patch`, in this case that will be `opt/libpcre2` (so `/etc/prtstuff/patch/opt/libpcre2`).
+Here is an example of how to patch `opt/libpcre2` to add a configure flag: first create the path in `/etc/prtstuff/patch`, in this case that will be `opt/libpcre2` (so `/etc/prtstuff/patch/opt/libpcre2`).
-Secondly create the a `Pkgfile.patch` file with the following content:
+Secondly create a `Pkgfile.patch` file with the following content:

 ```diff
 --- Pkgfile	2016-03-20 02:01:46.054976416 +0100